 A quick glance at the Royal family tree would inform you that Prince Charles and Lady Diana Spencer tied the knot on the 24th of July, 1981.
 It was the wedding of the decade – what am I saying? – of the century, and no-one could get enough of it.
-The summer that she traded her job as kindergarten assistant for a temporary slot as fairy tale princess, my sister and I took school holiday jobs as waitresses, dishwashers and occasional ice cream makers at Berty´s.
-Berty´s was planted squarely on the edge of our town’s gardens, an oasis historically both tranquil and deeply genteel, but now filled to over-capacity with large groups of French and Italian language students.
+The summer in which she traded her job as kindergarten assistant for a temporary slot as fairy tale princess, my sister and I took school holiday jobs as waitresses, dishwashers and occasional ice cream makers at Berty´s.
+Berty´s was planted squarely on the edge of our town’s gardens, an oasis historically both tranquil and deeply genteel, now filled to over-capacity with large groups of French and Italian language students.
 They lay on the grass next to the bandstand, enveloped in clouds of hazy blue smoke, shivering resentfully under Britain’s poor apology for a sun, radios blaring as if the students were afflicted with some specific continental deafness.
 They brought us that taste of exotic European culture we so sorely lacked.
-Berty´s never attracted these students, being far more expensive than McDonalds but providing less ambience.
+Berty´s never attracted these students, being both more expensive than McDonalds and providing less ambience.

 The television switched back to commentary as, with rare smiles and discreet waves, the Royal family finally left the balcony.
-Inside the palace, so the permanently smiling BBC reporter informed us, the extended family would be toasting the health of the happy couple in the finest champagne, a gift from the President of France.
+Inside the palace, or so the permanently smiling BBC reporter informed us, the extended family would be toasting the health of the happy couple in the finest champagne, a gift from the President of France.
 The reporter had a faintly resentful look in his eyes, as of one whose own invitation had been lost in the post.